kexiZeroing/kexiZeroing.github.io/src/posts/vue-reactivity-clone.md

   const s = () => r.value
   s.set = value => { r.value = value }
   s.update = updater => { r.value = updater(r.value) }
+  // `triggerRef` is used to force trigger effects that depends on a shallow ref.
-  s.mutate = mutator => { mutator(r.value); triggerRef(r) }
+  // It is used after making deep mutations to the inner value of a shallow ref. s.mutate = mutator => { mutator(r.value); triggerRef(r) }
   return s
 }